 Yes, it is possible to drive with a defective torque converter.
 However, the unit will eventually fail, resulting in the transmission no longer being able to shift gears.

-Moreover, driving with a defective converter can harm the engine and gearbox, which are both far pricier to repair.
+Moreover, driving with a faulty converter can harm the engine and gearbox, which are both far costlier to repair.

 Protect Against Torque Converter Failure By Following A Routine Maintenance Schedule

-Following a regular service schedule is the best way to extend the life of your torque converter, not to mention the rest of the vehicle.
+Following a consistent service schedule is the best way to extend the life of your torque converter, not to mention the rest of the vehicle.

-Automakers typically suggest inspecting ATF levels every three months/3,000 miles and replacing the fluid and filter every two years/24,000 miles.
+Automakers typically suggest examining ATF levels every three months/3,000 miles and replacing the fluid and filter every two years/24,000 miles.

-Check out our detailed car maintenance schedule guide for more information about routine service.
+Check out our comprehensive car maintenance schedule guide for more details about regular service.